tariqajyusuf/fidesdocs/pages/fides/installation/sample_project.md

 To get started quickly with Fides, a sample project is bundled within the Fides CLI that will set up a server, privacy center, and a sample application for you to experiment with.

-To Fides in your own infrastructure, see the provided [DSR Automation](../dsr_quickstart/basic_setup.md) guide.
+To work with Fides in your own infrastructure, see the [DSR Automation](../dsr_quickstart/overview) guide.

 ## Deployment Steps